 A new Fundamentals of Corrosion course is presented by the Institute of Corrosion.
-The course will be based on practical information and hands-on examples as well as relevant background theory.
-Attendees on the course will be given a wide ranging introduction to all the major aspects of corrosion engineering.
+The course is based on practical information and hands-on examples as well as relevant background theory.
+Attendees on the course are given a wide ranging introduction to all major aspects of corrosion engineering.

-Successful completion of the course and the associated examination will required for obtaining Professional membership of ICorr for those without either formal qualifications in corrosion or the relevant time experience.
+Successful completion of the course and the associated examination is required for obtaining Professional Membership of ICorr for those without either formal qualifications in corrosion or the relevant field experience.

 Who is the course for?

-The course will be suitable for engineers, paint inspectors, designers, technicians and scientists wishing to expand their career opportunities into the corrosion field or wanting to broaden or refresh their knowledge of corrosion in general.
+The course is suitable for engineers, paint inspectors, designers, technicians and scientists wishing to expand their career opportunities into the corrosion field or wanting to broaden or refresh their knowledge of corrosion in general.

 Civil, mechanical, chemical and naval engineers will find the course aids their ability to assess potential or actual corrosion situations and to be able build anti-corrosion measures and strategies into their projects.
 It will also help to understand the mechanisms and causes of common premature failures.

-- Common corrosion mechanisms; galvanic, crevice, pitting, deposition, corrosion under deposit/lagging, stress corrosion and cracking.
+- Common corrosion mechanisms: galvanic, crevice, pitting, deposition corrosion under deposits/lagging, stress corrosion cracking

 The course will be presented by Dr Jane Lomas (FICorr).